-- 21. Project costs to date have been lower than originally expected.
+- 24. Project costs to date have been lower than originally expected.
 An underspend is reported for the financial year 2021/22 £23,093 has been spent of the £150,000 mid-year budget set for 2021/22 (£450,000 spend agreed on an annual basis at the 29 October 2021 EPC).
-Unspent funds are returned to the business rates pool at the end of the year. - 22.
-The underspend is reflective of the time taken to recruit the programme team, which is now complete with all seven posts within the team filled as of 8 June 2022: - 1 Programme Manager - 1 Senior Communications and Marketing Business Partner - 4 Project Officers - 1 Business Support Administrator - 23.
+Unspent funds are returned to the business rates pool at the end of the year. - 25.
+The underspend is reflective of the time taken to recruit the programme team, which is now complete with all seven posts within the team filled as of 8 June 2022: - 1 Programme Manager - 1 Senior Communications and Marketing Business Partner - 4 Project Officers - 1 Business Support Administrator - 26.
 Interim programme arrangements have remained in place whilst recruitment was completed and wider partnership discussions continue, including support from officers of all nine of Nottingham and Nottinghamshire's Councils.
-Following a successful bid, a six month placement from Nottinghamshire County Council's graduate scheme will provide additional capacity up to December 2022 at no cost to the programme budget. - 24.
+A nine-month placement from Nottinghamshire County Council's graduate scheme will provide additional capacity up to December 2022 at no cost to the programme budget. - 27.
 Work is underway, led by the current Senior Officers Group, to map existing skills and capacity and to identify gaps.
 This will ensure the existing expertise and capacity across partners, including the programme team established by the EPC, is used effectively.
-This includes consideration of whether any external support is required, with Derby, Derbyshire, Nottingham and Nottinghamshire city and county councils considering resource implications.
+This includes consideration of whether any external support is required, with Derby, Derbyshire, Nottingham and Nottinghamshire city and county councils considering resource implications. - 28.
+A procurement exercise has been undertaken to secure external programme management resource; Deloitte UK were successful, and a contract awarded on 20th June 2022.
+This contract is jointly funded by Derby, Derbyshire, Nottingham and Nottinghamshire city and county councils from existing resources which does not include business rates pool.